-Clonazepam Star contains a medicine called clonazepam.
+Clonazepam contains a medicine called clonazepam.
 This belongs to a group of medicines called 'benzodiazepines'.
+Clonazepam is used to treat epilepsy in infants, children and adults.

-Clonazepam Star is used to treat epilepsy in infants, children and adults.
+Clonazepam is used to treat epilepsy in infants, children and adults. • It lowers the number of fits (seizures) that you have.

-- It lowers the number of fits (seizures) that you have. - Any fits that you do have will be less serious.
+Any fits that you do have will be less serious.

-2. BEFORE YOU TAKE CLONAZEPAM STAR
+2) Before you take Clonazepam

-- Do not take Clonazepam Star if you are allergic (hypersensitive) to: Clonazepam or any of the other ingredients of Clonazepam Star (listed in Section 6: Further information). - Other 'benzodiazepine' medicines. - These include diazepam, flurazepam and temazepam.
+Do not take Clonazepam if you are allergic (hypersensitive) to:

+Clonazepam or any of the other ingredients of Clonazepam (listed in

+- Section 6: Further information). - Other 'benzodiazepine' medicines.

-Do not take Clonazepam Star if any of the above apply to you.
-If you are not sure, talk to your doctor or pharmacist before taking Clonazepam Star.
+These include diazepam, flurazepam and temazepam.
+Do not take Clonazepam if any of the above apply to you.
+If you are not sure, talk to your doctor or pharmacist before taking Clonazepam.

-Do not take Clonazepam Star if:
+Do not take Clonazepam if:

-- You have breathing problems or lung disease. - You have severe liver problems. - You have a condition called 'myasthenia gravis' (where your muscles become weak and get tired easily). - You have a condition called 'sleep apnoea syndrome' (where your - breathing stops when you are asleep). - You have problems with alcohol or drug (prescription or recreational) use.
+- You have breathing problems or lung disease. - You have severe liver problems. - You have a condition called 'myasthenia gravis' (where your muscles become weak and get tired easily). - You have a condition called 'sleep apnoea syndrome' (where your breathing stops when you are asleep). - · You have problems with alcohol or drug (prescription or recreational) use.

-Do not take Clonazepam Star if any of the above apply to you.
-If you are not sure, talk to your doctor or pharmacist before taking Clonazepam Star.
+Do not take Clonazepam if any of the above apply to you.
+If you are not sure, talk to your doctor or pharmacist before taking Clonazepam.

-Take special care with Clonazepam Star
+Take special care with Clonazepam